 - Go to bed and wake up on a regular schedule.
 (That way, when bedtime rolls around, you’re in the habit of going to sleep.)

 - Avoid stimulating beverages like caffeinated coffee or alcohol in the hours before going to sleep.

-- Reserve your bed for sleep, not as a place to work, read, or watch TV.
+- Reserve your bed for sleep, not a place to work, read, or watch TV.

 Good sleep hygiene can be as effective as prescription drugs in helping some people sleep, experts say.

-Getting enough shut-eye may be especially critical during cold and flu season, according to findings from a 2009 study by researchers at Carnegie Mellon University in Pittsburgh.
-The researchers enlisted 153 volunteers who agreed to be quarantined and then exposed to rhinoviruses, the family of viruses that cause most colds.
-Those who slept less than seven hours were almost three times more likely to develop colds than those who got eight hours of sleep or more.
+Getting enough shut-eye may be especially critical during cold and flu season, according to a 2009 study by researchers at Carnegie Mellon University in Pittsburgh.
+The researchers enlisted 153 volunteers who agreed to be quarantined and then exposed to the viruses that cause most colds.
+Those who slept less than 7 hours were almost three times more likely to develop colds than those who got 8 hours of sleep or more.